nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a person while all potential hires/employees are being shown

    1. Prerequisites: List all potential hires/employees using the `list ph` or `list e` command. potential hires/employees persons in the list.
+At least one potential hire/employee is shown.

    2. Test case: `delete ph 1`<br>
-      Expected: First potential hire is deleted from the list.
+      Expected: First potential hire is deleted from the list, if it is a potential hire.
 Details of the deleted potential hires/employees shown in the status message.
-Timestamp in the status bar is updated.
 The numbering system is 1 based indexing.

    3. Test case: `delete ph 0`<br>
-      Expected: No potential hire is deleted.
-Error details shown in the status message.
+      Expected: Invalid command format.
+No potential hire is deleted as the minimum index is 1.
+A guide on how to use the command will be shown in the status message.

    4. Test case: `Delete E 1`<br>
-      Expected: Unrecognised command.
+      Expected: Invalid command format.
 Error is due to capitalisation of `Delete` and/or `E` instead of `delete` and/or `e`.
 Capitalisation matters.
+A guide on how to use the command will be shown in the status message.

    5. Test case: `delete e`<br>
-      Expected: There are missing parameters.
+      Expected: Invalid command format.
+There are missing parameters.
 A guide on how to use the command will be shown in the status message.

+   6. Test case: `delete e 1`<br>
+      Expected: If the index is valid but the first index is not an employee, the command is recognised but the action is invalid and a specific status message is shown.

-   6. Other incorrect delete commands to try: `delete ph`, `delete e x`, `delete e 1 2`,  `...` (where x is larger than the list size)<br>
+   7. Other incorrect delete commands to try: `delete ph`, `delete e x`, `delete e 1 2`,  `...` (where x is larger than the list size)<br>
       Expected: Similar to previous points.
 If the syntax is incorrect, the command is not recognised.
 Otherwise, the command is recognised but the action is invalid and a specific status message is shown.

 2. Deleting a person with no potential hires/employees